PeaceSamuel03/Web_Dev_Assignment1/README.md

 # 💎 Online Jewelry Store — Flask Web Development Assignment
-This is a Flask-based web application developed as part of my second-year Web Development assignment for my Computer Science course.
+This is a Flask-based web application developed as part of my first-year Web Development assignment for my Computer Science course.
 The project simulates an online jewelry store with features like product browsing, shopping cart, user accounts, and customer reviews.

 ## Technologies Used
 - Python with Flask (backend)